OpenLocalizationTestOrg/azure-docs-pr-test.tr-TR/articles/batch/batch-application-packages.md

         virtualMachineSize: "small",
         cloudServiceConfiguration: new CloudServiceConfiguration(osFamily: "4"));

-// Specify the application and version to install on the compute nodes myCloudPool.ApplicationPackageReferences = new List<ApplicationPackageReference>
+// Specify hello application and version tooinstall on hello compute nodes myCloudPool.ApplicationPackageReferences = new List<ApplicationPackageReference>
 {
     new ApplicationPackageReference {